Follow the steps below to download and install Dynatrace OneAgent on Windows:

 PROXY—The address of the proxy server.
 Use the IP address or a name.
 Add the port number following a colon, for example

-PROXY parameter to force the installer to automatically detect proxy or ask for proxy details.
+PROXY parameter to force the installer to automatically detect proxy or ask for proxy details in the GUI installer.
 If you want the installer to ignore proxy detection or want to skip entering proxy details, use PROXY=0.0.0.0

 APP_LOG_CONTENT_ACCESS—When set to